AarthiThirumavalavan/Motion-Heat-Map-video-creation/README.md

 19. Mask is merged with the current frame

-20. Video is generated showing the heatmap for every frame. to do this, each frame is exported and merged together using cv2
+20. Video is generated showing the heatmap for every frame.
+To do this, each frame is exported and merged together using cv2.VideoWriter()